-Last year we came across a plethora of phones from the Chinese manufacturers, Honor being one of them.
-Honor 10 was another flagship killer phone from the company which set the bar pretty high for mid-range devices, and now, Honor 10 Lite has arrived as its younger sibling.
+Last year we came across a plethora of phones from the Chinese manufacturers, including Huawei’s sub-brand Honor, whose flagship killer, Honor 10, set the bar pretty high for mid-range devices.
+Now the company has launched the device’s younger sibling Honor 10 Lite for users.

-The device comes after the much-famed Honor 8X.
-It’s a mid-range device and offers all the nitty gritty of a modern smartphone.
-However, in a condensed smartphone market, it’s tough for a phone to make its place rather than soon be forgotten.
+The device comes after the launch of the much-famed Honor 8X smartphone in Pakistan.
+It’s a mid-range device and offers all the nitty-gritty features of a modern smartphone.
+However, in a saturated smartphone market, it’s tough for a phone to take its place without providing something unique to the people.

-The back has a dual camera setup vertically aligned on the top left corner.
-Although it looks clean and nifty, it is still a bit intrusive with the lenses slightly bulging out.
-The fingerprint scanner sits in the middle and the curved edges on the back result in a great grip and feel of the phone
+The back has a dual-camera setup vertically aligned on the top left corner.
+Although it looks clean and nifty, it is still a bit intrusive, with the lenses slightly bulging out.
+The fingerprint scanner sits in the middle and the curved edges on the back result in an excellent grip and feel of the phone

 The lower end of the phone has the micro USB charging port along with a single speaker grill, a primary microphone, and the 3.5mm headphone jack.

-The sleek body of the device ensures a great grip and increases the usability with one hand.
-We had the blue color in for review.
-It also comes in a gradient color which goes from white to blue.
+The sleek body of the device ensures an excellent grip and increases the usability with one hand.
+We had the blue color for review.
+It also comes in a gradient color, which goes from white to blue.

-The handset’s display is a 6.21-inch IPS LCD panel, and although it’s not the best, it definitely does the job with a resolution of 1080 x 2340 pixels, the display is quite sharp.
+The handset has a 6.21-inch IPS LCD panel, which comes with a resolution of 1080 x 2340 pixels, which makes the colors on the screen quite sharp.

-The phone has a 19.5:9 aspect ratio which is quite taller than most midrangers that we have reviewed like the Redmi Note 6 Pro, Vivo Y95 and Nokia 6.1 Plus.
+The phone has a 19.5:9 aspect ratio, which is quite taller than most midrange phones that we have reviewed, like the Redmi Note 6 Pro, Vivo Y95, and Nokia 6.1 Plus.

 The viewing angles are also pretty decent but not too great.
 As for the brightness, when cranked to full, the screen gets incredibly bright, increasing the legibility in sunlight.

-Another best part about the phone is its software and by that I mean that it comes with the latest Android Pie based EMUI 9.0 and you’ll get all the nifty features of the Google’s latest OS on it.
+Another best part about the phone is its software, and by that, I mean that it comes with the latest Android Pie based EMUI 9.0, and you’ll get all the nifty features of Google’s latest OS on it.

 Huawei Claims that the EMUI 9 is 25.8% faster and uses GPU Turbo for more optimized gaming.
 Moreover, a considerable focus remains on AI with Huawei HiVision in the camera that can detect similar things when pointing at an object.
 You can also translate different languages through HiVision.

 The gesture navigation has also made its way to EMUI.
-You can either opt for single button navigation, the traditional bar or completely button-free gesture navigation.
-Digital balance feature is also a useful tool to tell you how much time you spend on the phone in different apps and lets you control it.
+You can either opt for single button navigation, the traditional bar, or completely button-free gesture navigation.
+The digital balance feature is also a useful tool to tell you how much time you spend on the phone in different apps and lets you control it.

-Honor 10 lite packs a Kirin 710 processor from HiSilicon, paired with a 3GB RAM and a 64GB internal storage.
-One can’t but notice the insufficient amount of RAM being provided in the price of Rs.
-38,999 as we can see many phones with a lesser price tag and more RAM like the Nokia 6.1 Plus that also happens to pack a glass body.
+Honor 10 Lite packs a Kirin 710 processor from HiSilicon, paired with a 3GB RAM and a 64GB internal storage.
+One can’t but notice the insufficient amount of RAM being provided in the price of PKR 38,999 as we can see many phones with a lesser price tag and more RAM like the Nokia 6.1 Plus that also happens to pack a glass body.

 The phone also performs average in benchmarks.
 Here are the benchmark scores from Antutu and Geekbench.

-For the battery, Honor 10 Lite draws its power from a 3400mAh which took about 2 hours and 24 minutes to charge from 0% to 100% since it does not support fast charge.
-With a huge screen of 6.21-inches, a 3400mAh battery can do so little.
+For the battery, Honor 10 Lite draws its power from a 3400mAh, which took about 2 hours and 24 minutes to charge from 0% to 100% since it does not support fast charge.
+With a massive screen of 6.21-inches, a 3400mAh battery can do so little.

 The camera holds significant importance in a phone.
-For some people, it is almost a decisive feature to buy or not to buy a device.
-Honor 10 Lite packs a dual camera setup on its back with a 13MP + 2MP lenses.
+For some people, it is almost a certain feature to buy or not to buy a device.
+Honor 10 Lite packs a dual-camera setup on its back with a 13MP + 2MP lenses.
 The front has a 24MP selfie camera equipped with all the beautification and AI features.

 The camera interface is simple.
 You can swipe left and right to choose between different modes like Aperture, portrait, and photo, etc. You can also find extra tweaks and options in the More category.

-For the result, although it captures detailed pictures in ample light, they came out a bit over saturated for our liking.
-In Auto Mode, the device performs good, whereas, AI mode enhances the color too much that doesn’t look very natural.
-Although it brings out details it takes away the naturality of the picture.
+For the result, although it captures detailed pictures in ample light, they came out a bit over-saturated for our liking.
+In Auto Mode, the device performs good, whereas AI mode enhances the color too much that doesn’t look very natural.
+Although it brings out details, however, it takes away the naturality of the picture.

 AI also helps to maintain proper color contrast in a well-lit subject at night when Auto mode fails to do so and blows out the colors.

 Thanks to the dual camera, you can also shot portraits with a blurred background to give you a DSLR effect.
-Same can be done with the selfie camera but while the rear camera maintains a good subject outline while blurring the background, front camera poorly blurs the subject in patches and cannot decide about the outline properly.
+The same can be done with the selfie camera.
+Still, while the rear camera maintains a good subject outline while blurring the background, the front camera poorly blurs the subject in patches and cannot decide about the outline properly.

-Same goes for the Aperture mode on the rear camera which is nothing but a disaster and fails to recognize the subject line properly even with a close-up shot.
+The same goes for the Aperture mode on the rear camera, which is nothing but a disaster and fails to recognize the subject line properly, even with a close-up shot.

 Let’s come to the moment of truth.
 Honor 10, although being a hyped device, definitely does not justify its price well because of its poor performance thanks to the 3GB RAM, there are numerous offerings in this price range that come with a 4GB RAM.